johnosbb/LinuxDebuggingAndDevelopment/tracing.md

 - [Brendan Gregg's Site](https://www.brendangregg.com/perf.html)
 - [TCP Trace Points](https://www.brendangregg.com/blog/2018-03-22/tcp-tracepoints.html)

+## ptrace

+The ptrace mechanism allows processes to trace other processes by accessing their trace memory and register contents.
+A tracer can observe and control the execution state of another process.
+It works by attaching to a target process using the [ptrace](https://man7.org/linux/man-pages/man2/ptrace.2.html) system call.
+It is often used indirectly using other tools like GDB, strace and all debugging tools that needs access to the trace information and process state.

 ## ltrace

 ltrace is a tool to trace shared library calls used by a program and all the signals it receives.
 It is a useful complement to strace, which shows only system calls and not the system calls made by linked libraries.